-Portugal may look like an expensive place to go to and stay at, but you can actually just go for cheaper options on things such as staying on a dorm for just €15–22, or for basic hotel room for two for €30 or less.
+Portugal may look like an expensive place to go to and stay at, but you can actually just go for cheaper options on things such as staying on a dorm for just €15–22, or for a basic hotel room for two for €30 or less.
 AirBnB is also an option, where you can get rooms for €15 to €22.
-Click here to get a $30 USD discount on your first booking when you sign up on AirBnB!

-You can get meals for two for €10-15 and bottle of wine from €3-5 but if you are opt to a more chepaer one, a beer can just cost €1.
-Local transportation depending on your route can be as cheap as €7-8 daily including long distance journeys.
-Typical daily budget can be as low as €50 for two people and can get up to to €100 for mid-range budget.
+You can get meals for two for €10-15 and a bottle of wine from €3-5 but if you opt to a cheaper one, a beer can just cost €1.
+Local transportation depending on your route can be as cheap as €7-8 daily including long-distance journeys.
+A typical daily budget can be as low as €50 for two people and can get up to €100 for a mid-range budget.

 Portugal Travel Tips And Things to know before visiting Portugal about culture